reinhart1010/nix/docs/en/common/railway.md

 ---
 layout: page
 title: common/railway (English)
-description: "Connect code to a Railway project from the command line."
+description: "Connect code to a Railway project from the command-line."
-content_hash: 8e487e3cd76c315a7c0fbad6e26ea83e128956dc
+content_hash: 98a087c94254fa3a4c439045b6c4958ddc0bd429
+last_modified_at: 2023-05-31
 ---

-This entry is very new in the [tldr-pages](https://github.com/tldr-pages/tldr) project, hence translation data is currently unavailable for a while.

-<hr># railway
+# railway

-Connect code to a Railway project from the command line.
+Connect code to a Railway project from the command-line.
 More information: <https://railway.app/>.

 - Login to a Railway account: